dominic-chang/Krang.jl/dev/.documenter/examples/neural-net-example.md

 ```

-Lets define an emisison layer for our model as a simple fully connected neural network with 2 hidden layers.
+Lets define an emission layer for our model as a simple fully connected neural network with 2 hidden layers.
 The emission layer will take in 2D coordinates on an equatorial disk in the bulk spacetime and return a scalar intensity value.

 ```julia
 emission_model = Chain(